playermissile/scrolling_tutorial/index.rst

 .. _wide_dli:

-Example: Wide Scrolling Playfield with Normal Status Lines
+#5.4: Wide Scrolling Playfield with Normal Status Lines
 ----------------------------------------------------------------

 Using a simple DLI we can force the status lines back to their normal 40 byte